k41l33n4/service-worker-web-socket/README.md

 ```

-## Note
+## Notes

-Service workers are only enabled for `https`; For testing and development, you also have service workers enabled on `http://localhost`, any port;
+1. Service workers are only enabled for `https`; For testing and development, you also have service workers enabled on `http://localhost`, any port;

-If you don't have `https` enabled on your server, or cannot access your app on `http://locahost`, it will fallback to a native WebSocket implementation;
+2. If you don't have `https` enabled on your server, or cannot access your app on `http://locahost`, it will fallback to a native WebSocket implementation;

-If, for any reasons, the service worker registration fails, it will fallback to a native WebSocket implementation
+3. If, for any reasons, the service worker registration fails, it will fallback to a native WebSocket implementation

+4. You will probably need to add the package to you compiler build paths